AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/rPY/Sieve_in_rPython.rst

 Pins
 ~~~~

-A (Castle) component can have sub-component.
+A (Castle) component can have sub-components.
 They can be interconnected using the typical syntax and (RPython)
 structure.
 |BR|
-But a component-element can also receive and send messages to its own sub-elements.
+But a component-element can also receive and send messages to its sub-elements.
 The (SieveDemo) Main component uses
-this to handle a newly *found prime* (by the ``Finder``\’s output-port ``found``).
+this to handle a newly *found prime* (by the ``Finder``\’s output port ``found``).
 In Castle-code the EventHandler names
-both the (sub)element and its port (instead of only its own port).
+both the (sub)element and its port (instead of only a port).
 See the sidebar for an example.

 Such an “incoming event” of a sub-element needs a DispatchTable also, we call them “pin(s)”.
 |BR|
-No extra DispatchTable’s are needed to send an event to a sub-element; the normal in-port of that component (aka it
+Note: No extra DispatchTables are needed to send an event to a sub-element; the normal in-port of that component (aka it
-DispatchTable) handle’s that.
-Bu we need a but of extra code to fire that event (see below).
+DispatchTable) handles that.
+A bit of extra gear is needed to fire that event, however (see below).

 Examples